Gordon's Garden Tomb

 There was no one like Jesus.
 The holiest site for Christians was marked out early and venerated.
 It has been venerated for 2,000 years and continues to be so today.
 The early Christians would not have forgotten where Golgotha was.
 The problem with the Garden Tomb is that it is based upon Christians forgetting this holiest event.

-The shape of the rock face at the Garden Tomb seems like convincing evidence.
-However, in just over the past 50 or so years, its look has dramatically changed.
-In fact, it now hardly resembles the look of a skull.
+The shape of the rock face at the Garden Tomb appears to be convincing evidence.
+However, over the past 50 or so years, its look has undergone dramatic changes.
+In fact, it now bears hardly any resemblance to the look of a skull.
 That's why the Garden Tomb has a photo of it posted for all to see.

-Imagine how this shape has probably changed over the past 2,000 or so years with all the wars, rain, erosion, and so forth that have happened to it.
+Imagine how this shape has likely changed over the past 2,000 or so years, with all the wars, rain, erosion, and other natural forces that have affected it.
 As mentioned, today, it hardly resembles a skull.

-When Scripture mentions this site, it doesn't necessarily refer to a natural shape but is more likely referring to a place where crucifixions took place.
+When Scripture mentions this site, it doesn't necessarily refer to a natural shape, but is more likely to refer to a place where crucifixions took place.
 Therefore, the natural formation at the Garden Tomb is weak evidence and shouldn't be a major factor in determining the true site of Golgotha.
 This shape could have looked entirely different during Jesus' time.

-It appears that part of the reason why evangelicals don't like the Church of the Holy Sepulchre and favor the Garden Tomb has to do with theological reasons and not biblical, historical, or archaeological ones.
+It appears that part of the reason why evangelicals don't like the Church of the Holy Sepulchre and favor the Garden Tomb has to do with theological reasons, rather than biblical, historical, or archaeological ones.
 They don't like the fact that it has a Catholic influence.
 However, it's only partly Catholic.
-There are six different faiths that own it.
-Greek Orthodox, Armenian, Coptic, etc.
+Six different faiths claim ownership of it—Greek Orthodox, Armenian, Coptic, etc.

-The other reason they don't like it is because of its atmosphere.
-It's hard to picture what it would have been like during the time of Christ, and all the ornaments and decorations aren't appealing to them.
-Because of all the adornments and construction over the centuries, it is hard to imagine how the site would have looked like in the time of Christ.
+Another reason they dislike it is its atmosphere.
+It's hard to picture what it would have been like during the time of Christ, and the ornaments and decorations may not have appealed to them.
+Due to the numerous adornments and constructions over the centuries, it is challenging to envision how the site would have appeared during the time of Christ.
 However, these 2,000 years of activity and tradition give greater weight to its authenticity.
 Some people have an adverse reaction to the atmosphere inside the church.
-However, this is what we should expect from a place that has been venerated for two millenniums.
+However, this is what we should expect from a place that has been venerated for two millennia.

 We understand why most evangelicals don't like the Church of the Holy Sepulchre and favor the Garden Tomb.
 However, if it's the truth we are looking for, then the overwhelming evidence points to the Church of the Holy Sepulchre location as the true site of Golgotha.

-We also understand that many find great meaning in the atmosphere of the Garden Tomb, and it serves as a very meaningful place to meditate on all that happened at Golgotha.
+1. We also understand that many find significant meaning in the atmosphere of the Garden Tomb, which serves as a meaningful place to meditate on all that happened at Golgotha.
 We are in no way against this.
 We are just trying to be faithful servants who present the evidence for the truth.
 We wish the Garden Tomb God's richest blessings.

 Travel Guide Book